IB English / English Literature

 What counts as a global issue?
 A valid global issue is a problem or aspect of society that affects many people around the world.
 The issue is global if it is not specific to one place, but is broader.
 It must be transnational too, crossing different borders and present in different cultures.
 A global issue must also be current - still an existing problem and not one that only existed in the past.

 One good way to start choosing your global issue is to look at both your texts and what themes they share in common.
 Then, you can think of the potential global issues explored through those themes.
-For example, if both texts examine the theme of gender stereotypes, you can consider something like “Gender stereotypes and expectations as oppressive structures in society” as your global issue.
+For example, if both texts examine the theme of gender stereotypes, you can consider something like “Gender stereotypes and expectations as oppressive structures in society”.
 In another example, if both texts discuss clashing cultures and traditions, you can consider something like “Opposing values and misunderstandings in cross-cultural communication”.
-After you have chosen a topic, or at least have a pretty good idea of what to focus on, make sure to select an extract that has clear, quotable examples of your global issue.
+After you have chosen a topic, or at least have a pretty good idea of what to focus on, make sure to select extracts from the texts that have clear, quotable examples of your global issue.

 2) Simple structure and clear transitions

-Because you’re presenting this as an oral, teachers and moderators do not have a printed essay in neatly spaced paragraphs that they can refer to.
-To make up for that, your presentation’s structure must be as simple as possible, with short pauses and topic sentences where you tell them you’re moving onto another section.
+Your presentation’s structure must be as simple as possible, with short pauses and topic sentences where you make it obvious that you’re moving onto another section.

 Two common recommended structures for the IO are as follows:

 - Intro.
 Analysis of extract 1.
 Analysis of extract 2.
-Examples from full text 1.
-Examples from full text 2.
+Examples from wider work 1.
+Examples from wider work 2.
 Conclusion.

 - Intro.
 Analysis of extract 1.
-Examples from full text 1.
+Examples from wider text 1.
 Analysis of extract 2.
 Examples from full text 2.
 Conclusion.

 Avoid rambling and droning on without a pause.
 Even if what you’re saying is good, your structure will seem messy because your teacher can’t tell when one section ends and another begins.
 Instead, it’s okay to be super obvious about your transitions.
 E.g. You can say “Now I will talk about my extract from Othello, in which Iago and Brabantio use racial stereotypes to taint Othello’s reputation.”